CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 A full installation of the Operator includes the following steps:

- - create a project structure
+ - get the Operator project
  - configure your environment variables
  - configure Operator templates
  - create security resources